 - Plan participants, whose particular benefits are seized by United and may suffer the additional harm of being “balance billed” by their provider for nonpayment;

 - Employers and unions, whose monetary contributions to the Plan are taken and used for non-Plan purposes; and

 - Providers, who do not get paid for providing covered healthcare services to Plan participants and beneficiaries.

 This litany of harms would not exist if United simply administered claims in compliance with ERISA and used the assets of each individual health Plan it administers to provide benefits to the beneficiaries of that particular Plan.

 This lawsuit is brought on behalf of the following persons: All participants and beneficiaries of ERISA-governed employee welfare benefit Plans administered by United whose Plan benefits were taken, in whole or in part, by United to offset a purported debt owed to a separate Plan, during the time beginning six years prior to the filing date of this action to final judgment.

 STATUS OF THE LITIGATION

 The case is currently before the United States District Court for the District of Minnesota (Scott, et al. v.
 UnitedHealth Group, Inc., et al., Case No. 0:20-cv-01570).
-Plaintiffs filed the Complaint on July 14, 2020 and the amended complaint on October 23, 2020.
+Plaintiffs filed the original complaint on July 14, 2020 and the amended complaint on October 23, 2020.